Conical geodesic bicombings on subsets of normed vector spaces: A non-consistent convex bicombing

-\begin{remarkk} \normalfont{Observe} that for $\delta=0$ the geodesic bicombing $\sigma^\delta$ coincides with the piecewise linear bicombing which is the unique consistent conical geodesic bicombing on $X$ by Theorem~\ref{Thm:uniqueness}.
-Hence we have a family of non-consistent convex geodesic bicombings $\sigma^\delta$ converging to the unique consistent convex geodesic bicombing $\sigma^0$. \end{remarkk}
+Observe that for $\delta=0$, $\sigma^\delta$ coincides with the piecewise linear bicombing, which is the unique consistent conical bicombing on $X$ by Theorem~\ref{Thm:uniqueness}.
+Hence, we have constructed a family of non-consistent convex bicombings $\sigma^\delta$ converging to the unique consistent convex bicombing $\sigma^0$.